dog-face/git_commit_inflator/README.txt

  _________________________________________
-/ You worry too much about your job.
-Stop \
+/ Q: What is the difference between Texas \
-\ it.
-You are not paid enough to worry.   /
+\ and yogurt?
+A: Yogurt has culture.      /
  -----------------------------------------
         \   ^__^
          \  (oo)\_______